inbravo/travel/june-2019/README.md

 * Stay friendly with everyone, you encounter while riding
 * In high altitude regions, avoid staying long or sleeping
 * Remember the cold starting your motorcycle every morning
-* Water and food is the key to health, drink and eat wisely
+* Water and food are the key to health, drink and eat wisely
 * Switch off your lights to let climbing vehicles see clearly
 * Prepaid connections don't work in J&K. Best is BSNL postpaid
 * Fill up your tanks every night, to avoid any delay in morning
 * Do not ride in the outer most lane, its where the animal roams
 * Keep glucose biscuits and ORS liquid at easily accessible place
 * Early start is best to avoid any traffic.
 Avoid riding late hours
-* Avoid making pre-bookings; planing don't works mostly on this trip
+* Avoid making pre-bookings; planning doesn’t works mostly on this trip
 * In case of any medical emergency, contact the local military camps
 * Avoid any bravery while crossing the water streams (nala), take help
 * Avoid starting your motorcycle while crossing the water streams (nala)